 A problem that affects both people and planet

-European seas are dominated by industrial fishing and aquaculture, and the consequences for the marine environment and the coastal communities are devastating.
+European fisheries are dominated by industrial fishing and aquaculture, and the consequences for the marine environment and the coastal communities are serious.
 The environmental damage includes:

 - Over-exploitation of fishery resources exacerbated by unselective fishing gears